Marriage in the Bahá’í Faith

 of Marriage Transformation®

-This is a non-commercial service website to assist Bahá’ís and those in relationships or marriages with Bahá’ís to turn to Bahá’í administrative bodies for guidance and help and to apply Bahá’í teachings on relationships and marriage in their lives.
-The site also has Marriage Transformation® content which may be helpful.
+This is a non-commercial service website to assist Bahá’ís, and those in relationships or marriages with Bahá’ís, to turn to Bahá’í administrative bodies for guidance and help, and for people to apply Bahá’í teachings on relationships and marriage in their lives.
+The site also has Marriage Transformation content that may be helpful.
 If you wish to purchase books, please go to https://marriagetransformation.com/shop/

 Learning in Action